-The comparisons have been based on income Shares for a performance period of five years.
-The performance table shows the total annual return up to 31 December in each year listed as a percentage.
+The comparisons in the table below are based on performance over a five year period and show the total annual return up to 31 December in each year listed.

-The performance information is net of subscription and redemption fees but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
+This performance information is net of subscription and redemption fees but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.